Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/custom-properties.md

 # FEW 2.2 - Advanced CSS - CSS Custom Properties
 CSS Custom properties are a feature that allows you to define variables that you can use in CSS.
-Custom properties are native in the browser.
+Custom properties are native in the browser, unlike variables in CSS preprocessors like SASS.

 ## Why you should know this?

-CSS Custom Properties are a new game-changing feature.
-This expands what you can do with the CSS language immensely.

-Besides making your CSS code skills up to date it will empower your projects with cutting edge CSS tech, save you time and make your CSS more flexible and powerful.
+Custom properties will empower your projects, save you time and make your CSS more flexible and powerful.

 ## Learning Objectives

-1. Explain CSS Custom Properties their features and use cases
+1. Describe CSS Custom Properties their features and use cases
 2. Use CSS Custom properties in real-world applications
 3. Use Math operations in CSS with calc()
 4. Use Reset CSS to remove browser inconsistencies

 ## Styling buttons
+The examples presented will apply custom properties to the design of buttons.
 Before we start styling buttons we need to answer these questions:

 - What's a button?
 - When do we use them?